Dripskl/Calculator/README.md

-# Calculadora Python com Histórico
+# Python Calculator with History

-Uma calculadora simples em Python que realiza operações básicas e salva o histórico no banco de dados SQLite.
-Ideal para fins educativos e para adicionar ao currículo.
+A simple Python calculator that performs basic operations and saves the history in a SQLite database.
+Perfect for educational purposes and to add to your portfolio.

 ---

-## Funcionalidades
+## Features

-- Soma, subtração com possibilidades de crescimento
+- Addition and subtraction (expandable for more operations)
-- Histórico das operações salvas no SQLite
+- Operation history saved in SQLite
-- Código modular: funções, banco de dados e interface separados
+- Modular code: functions, database, and interface separated

 ---